kiwi0fruit/jats/README.md

 |    \*EN(−IR−13)    |              ENT−IR v \~EN(−IR) v ... (not ENF−IR)              |    ENT(−IR+13)     |
 | \*EN(−IR)[1,1\~13] |              ENT−IR v \~EN(−IR) v ... (not ENF−IR)              |    ENT(−IR+13)     |
 |     \*IT[2,15]     |                INT+IR v IST−ER v \~IT(+AD) v ...                |    \~IT[2\~15]     |

+### 9.1 Brackets - difference between reference types names and intermediate types names

+Reference types names are without brackets as postfix like "−ER" has only theoretical meaning.
+It only helps to pick the right reference cognitive functions stack.
+But when we use intermediate types we are no longer sure about the stack and are about to approximately place the person in relation to reference types.
+Hence postfix like "−ER" can be of different purposes: either to pick the right reference cognitive functions stack or to describe a behaviour directly.

 ## 10. Further reading and notable discussions